eversdev/random-python-practice/practice_questions/OOP/README.md

 print(sf1.check_code("0000"))  # Returns 'entered incorrect code'
 What you get back
 Both the set_code and check_code methods return messages as strings to let you know what happened

+## Encapsulation Class

+What it is
+This class demonstrates how protected instance attributes can be accessed and modified from outside the class, and why this is generally discouraged.
+It’s not generally encouraged because it breaks encapsulation and can cause unexpected bugs.

+How to use it
+Create a Book object by passing the title and page number.
+The _pages attribute is protected but can still be changed directly from outside the class, which is not recommended.

+Example
+b1 = Book("LOTR", 200)

+b1._pages = 250
+print(b1.get_pages())  # Now prints 250 instead of 200, the original value